singul4ri7y/promit/README.md

 }
 ```
  - Has loops (``while``, ``for``, ```do ... while```), control flow (``if``, ``else`` and ternary operator ```condition ? expr : else_expr```) and many more!

+## Contribution
+<p>First of all it's a community project. <b>So, feel free to contribute 😀.</b> I will try to merge all the pull request I will get related to bug fixes, feature updates and improvements.</p>

+**Follow the below rules of contribution:**
+ - All the codes contributed in this repository must be of MIT license.
+ - If you are a contributor, leave your fullname, email and current age (Yes, ``age``.
+I want person of any age to contribute to this project and I want to show it to the people, even if you are 8 or 70 year old) in such manners ``(index) fullname <email> age``.
+If you do not want to put your age, Use <restricted> in the age portion.
+ - Leave full details of your contribution in the commit changes log and in the pull request as well.
+ - Try leaving comments, as that helps (Like I'm the one to talk).

+<i>Happy contribution.</i>

 ## Why
 <img src= "logos/logo.jpg" type= "image/jpg" align= "right" width= "350" />